jcraigk/kudochest-slack/README.md

 This is a **Ruby on Rails** application backed by **Postgres** and **Redis**.
 It integrates tightly with Slack, keeping teams and users synced server-side.
 This enables web-based user profiles and other UX enhancements not possible in standard bots.

-This is a fork of the deprecated [KudoChest for Slack and Discord](https://github.com/jcraigk/kudochest) project.
+This is a continuation of [KudoChest for Slack and Discord](https://github.com/jcraigk/kudochest), which is deprecated.

 See the **[Wiki](https://github.com/jcraigk/kudochest-slack/wiki)** for more information.